How to make notes for philosophy? (aqa) AS Level

 Unfortunately, I don't think I'll be of much help.
 I'm studying Ethics as a topic in A2 so I might be able to help you with some utilitarianism stuff.

-Ah, see I did Personhood, Free Will and Determinism, God, Design and the Problem of Evil and Reason and Experience.
-Each of them included a range of positions on the subject
+Hey I'm studying the exact same topics (Personhood, Free Will and Determinism, God, Design and the Problem of Evil and Reason and Experience)!

 I am really struggling with reason and experience and free will and determinism although Personhood and God and the world seem ok.